khentatiana/ParentAid/README.md

 - [ ] Provider user is able to load past events infinitely.
 - [ ] Provider user is able to pull to refresh.
 - [ ] Provider profile pictures are shown for events posted.
-- [ ] Update app logo on homescreen and illustrations across the app.

 ### User Stories to-do: